-Ian Wilson observed that a sizeable majority of Ian Stevenson's Indian/Sri Lankan cases involved children of a lower caste remembering lives as members of a higher caste (including Jasbir Jat, who we saw earlier) even though the demographics are the exact opposite, i.e. there are far more poor people than wealthy in India.
-2
+Ian Wilson observed that a sizeable majority of Ian Stevenson's Indian/Sri Lankan cases involved children of a lower caste remembering lives as members of a higher caste (including Jasbir Jat, who we saw earlier) even though the demographics are the exact opposite, i.e. there are far more poor people than wealthy in India:

 'There are some minor exceptions but the trend ...is so marked that it surely indicates only one thing: a motive.
+And in reincarnationist countries teeming with so many poor, it is not too difficult to guess that motive.
 In India or Sri Lanka, a poor family has much to gain and little to lose if they represent their son as the reincarnation of a recently deceased member of a wealthy family... the rich family...will try to do something to improve the lot of the child and the whole poor family.'
-3

 And certain cases do seem not so paranormal- especially involving families living close by each other- fabricated, even.
 And it need not involve money.
 For example, 6 year old Ashok Kumar was murdered in 1951.
 Six months later, it was claimed that Ashok reincarnated as Ravi Shankar, complete with birthmark.
 "Ravi" described his murder by two men, Jawahar and Chaturi, who had previously been arrested but then released.
 Ashok's father, Sri Jageshwar Prasad, confirmed Ravi's testimony.
-However, Wilson notes that (1) Both families lived only half a mile away from each other, and (2) that three relatives of Ravi Shankar testified that Ravi had been groomed by Jageshwar

-Prasad, prior to the reincarnation story, despite Ravi's father's claim that his son and Jageshwar Prasad had never met.
+However, Wilson notes that (1) Both families lived only half a mile away from each other, and (2) that three relatives of Ravi Shankar testified that Ravi had been groomed by Jageshwar Prasad, prior to the reincarnation story, despite Ravi's father's claim that his son and Jageshwar Prasad had never met.
 Wilson's suggestion regarding the truth compromises another "proof" of reincarnation:

 'By virtue of Jageshwar Prasad's ardent desire to bring his son's murderers to justice, it is too easy to see the story of Ravi Shankar as a maneuver between Jageshwar Prasad and the father of Ravi Shankar to get the suspects to be arrested again.
 The birthmark...may very well have been purposely created as additional proof.'
-4